parsa-epfl/cloudsuite/docs/benchmarks/data-caching.md

 [![Pulls on DockerHub][dhpulls]][dhrepo]
 [![Stars on DockerHub][dhstars]][dhrepo]

 This benchmark uses the Memcached data caching server.
 It simulates the behavior of a Twitter data caching server using a Twitter dataset.
 The metric of interest is throughput, expressed as the number of requests served per second.
-The workload assumes a strict quality of service guarantee: the 99 percentile latency should be less than 1ms.
+The workload assumes a strict Quality of Service (QoS) guarantee: the 99 percentile latency should be less than 1ms.

 ## Using the benchmark ##
 This benchmark features two tiers: the server(s) running Memcached and the client(s) requesting data cached on the Memcached servers.
 Each tier has its own image, identified by its tag.